ianbrault/nyt_recipe/README.md

 ## Usage

 Provide a URL or list of URLs to the script.
-The script will place the output files in the `recipes` directory inside the current user's home directory.
+The script will place the output files in the `recipes` directory inside the current user's home directory, or to the output directory specified by the `-o` argument.

 ```bash
 $ nyt_recipe https://cooking.nytimes.com/recipes/1020044-vegetable-paella-with-chorizo